Abri de Buys

 Email: ct.naidoo@saeon.nrf.ac.za

-Gregor is a biogeochemist and, atmospheric and environmental change scientist with experience in the fields of atmospheric composition monitoring, air quality management, atmospheric emissions inventory development, biogeochemistry, land-vegetation-atmosphere interactions, atmospheric modelling, and climate services and climate change adaption.
+Gregor is a biogeochemist and an atmospheric and environmental change scientist with experience in the fields of atmospheric composition monitoring, air quality management, atmospheric emissions inventory development, biogeochemistry, land-vegetation-atmosphere interactions, atmospheric modelling, and climate services and climate change adaptation.
 A focus of his career has been the management of observation infrastructure.

 Email: gt.feig@saeon.nrf.ac.za